Strategic Innovation Fund

 • Testing of the hardware and software

-To ensure that EV drivers can be encouraged to use on-street charging facilities specifically for smart and bidirectional charging, we conducted a series of user research through quantitative surveys and qualitative customer interviews to understand customers’ needs.
+To ensure that EV drivers were encouraged to use on-street charging facilities specifically for smart and bidirectional charging, we conducted a series of user research through quantitative surveys and qualitative customer interviews to understand customers’ needs.
 This helped to develop a commercial proposition and prototype.

 Research validated our assumptions around barriers to on-street charging, customers told us the top barriers are: